Topological Sorting of a Directed Acyclic Graph (DAG)

 In graph theory, a sequence of vertices of a directed acyclic graph is called a topological sorting if and only if it satisfies the following conditions:

-2. If vertex AA precedes vertex BB in the sequence, then there is no path from BB to AA in the graph.
+If vertex precedes vertex in the sequence, then there is no path from to in the graph.

 Example: